Utena - Sailor Moon

 shared elements

 Elements Utena shares with Sailor Moon R, the second season of Sailor Moon and the first that Ikuhara (mostly) directed.
-There are more shared minor elements than in the first season.
+A shared theme in the Makai Tree arc is that the villains An and Ail (aka Eiru) claim to love each other but betray each other constantly.

-aloneness versus family and friends - badminton - barely able to walk - basketballs (see Luna-P dribbled like a basketball) - clocks striking the hour - cracked picture - dream control - exchange diary (2) - fairy tales - free will versus control by others - illusions (Sailor Mercury’s powers, and episode 80) - miracles - pink hair for a key character - rabbits - redirected love and the power of seduction - splash of a water drop (Sailor Mercury) - stress eating (like Chu-Chu) - time travel - UFO
+aloneness versus family and friends - Andromeda and Perseus (47) - badminton - barely able to walk - basketballs (see Luna-P dribbled like a basketball) - clocks striking the hour - cracked picture (69) - dipping a hand in pool water (97, like Kozue in episode 15) - dream control - exchange diary - fairy tales - forget-me-nots (R movie) - free will versus control by others - illusions (80, also Sailor Mercury’s powers) - miracles - one rose petal falls to signify love ended (61) - pink hair for a key character (starting in episode 60) - pinned in place by thrown syringes (77) or umbrellas (85, cf. knives) - rabbits - recovering lost memories (48), redirected love and the power of seduction - red-background silhouettes of violent actions (R movie) - sleeping drug in the tea (60) - splash of a water drop (Sailor Mercury) - stress eating (like Chu-Chu) - time travel - UFO

 Elements Utena shares with Sailor Moon S, the third season of Sailor Moon, directed by Ikuhara.
 There are more, I left out some minor ones that I noticed.

-acting - birthday - car standing on end - Cinderella - corruption as losing your pure heart - distracted from studying by battles - donating blood - elephants - handkerchief as hand bandage - harassment by snails - hatching from an egg - locker messages - objects extracted from the heart - octopus balloon - Old Maid card game - opera glasses - planetarium with projector - rose garden and greenhouse - streetlight blinking on - sword fighting - two characters as one person - underage car driving - underground professor character - winning by caring for another
+acting - birthday cake (101) - car standing on end - Cinderella (101) - corruption as losing your pure heart (from 90, especially 94) - distracted from studying by battles - donating blood - elephants - grasping pool water (97) - handkerchief as hand bandage (96) - harassment by snails - hatching from an egg (from 90) - locker messages - lured into a car ride (96) - objects extracted from the heart (from 90) - octopus balloon - Old Maid card game - opera glasses - planetarium with projector - rose garden and greenhouse - streetlight blinking on - sword fight (101) - Takarazuka (96) - two characters as one person - underage car driving - underground professor character (from 90) - winning by caring for another

 Elements Utena shares with Sailor Moon SuperS, the fourth season of Sailor Moon, directed by Ikuhara.

 Utena borrows some of its thematic structure directly from SuperS.
 The Crystal Forest, located in the World of Dreams, is a fairy tale enchanted forest and corresponds to the dueling forest.
 The unicorn/flying horse (Wikipedia) Pegasus with alter ego Helios corresponds to prince Dios.
 Dreams, children’s dreams, and immaturity and wishing for adulthood are themes of the season; compare Utena’s childish dream to become a prince.
-Calling on Pegasus to protect dreams corresponds to Utena calling on Dios during a duel—Pegasus powers up Sailor Moon’s fancy weapon (the Moon Kaleido Scope), which is not sharp but resembles a sword.
+The villains examine a victim’s dreams by calling forth a mirror from their heart, like drawing a sword from the heart to reveal a duelist’s patriarchal beliefs.
+Calling on Pegasus to protect dreams matches with Utena calling on Dios during a duel—Pegasus powers up Sailor Moon’s fancy weapon (the Moon Kaleido Scope), which is not sharp but resembles a sword.
 Utena might wish her dreams were protected.
 The villains believe that a child who destroys their dream becomes an adult who cannot use magic.
 (Episode 164.
 Sailor Moon answers that a truly beautiful dream cannot be destroyed.)
 It corresponds to Utena becoming an adult and losing her power of miracles.
 Pink-haired Chibi-Usa corresponds to Utena, starting from the kiss by Helios/Pegasus that matches Dios kissing little Utena’s tears away, all the way to Queen Nehalennia and Akio saying (in different words) that a child like you could not understand.
-Helios is guardian of the dream-powered paradise Elysion—which I read as a portmanteau of “Elysium” and “illusion”.
+Helios is guardian of the dream-powered paradise Elysion, which is the original Greek for what is latinized in English as Elysium, an eternal paradise for the virtuous and the heroic.
 It sounds like the castle in the sky.

 The mid-level villain Fish Eye is decorated with a fish skeleton like Utena’s fish skeletons, and a spherical hair tie like Akio’s.